Category: Her Space

 • A pet that wouldn’t stop whining while you slept

-They try to talk it out, spend more time together, and fix it.
+You try to talk it out and spend more time with her, hoping to fix the issue.

-How to Remove Emotional Pressure When She Wants Space
+How to Remove Emotional Pressure When Your Wife Wants Space

 Most women want their marriage to work.

-But when she asks for space, it means she’s exhausted every other way of telling you she’s overwhelmed.
+But when your wife wants space, it means she’s exhausted every other way of telling you she’s overwhelmed.

 She’s not asking you to disappear.